top of page

 About the Symposium

-Cardio-oncology is a fast-evolving discipline focused on preventing, detecting and managing cardiovascular complications in people living with and beyond cancer.
-Cancer survivors face a significantly higher burden of cardiovascular disease due to the cardiovascular effects of cancer treatments as well as shared risk factors.
-As cancer survival grows, cardiovascular health is increasingly central to long-term outcomes, requiring integrated care that optimises both cancer treatment success and lifelong heart health.
+Cardio-oncology is a fast-evolving discipline focused on preventing, detecting, and managing cardiovascular complications in people living with and beyond cancer.
+Cancer survivors face a significantly higher burden of cardiovascular disease due to the cardiotoxic effects of cancer treatments as well as shared risk factors.
+As cancer survival rates continue to grow, cardiovascular health is increasingly central to long-term patient outcomes, requiring integrated care that optimizes both cancer treatment success and lifelong heart health.

-Across two days, the symposium will feature national and international experts, providing opportunities for collaboration, cutting-edge research, best practice clinical presentations, and the development of Australia’s cardio-oncology community.
+Across two comprehensive days, the March 2026 symposium featured national and international experts who led critical discussions, presented cutting-edge research, and shared best-practice clinical insights—marking a pivotal moment in the development of Australia’s cardio-oncology community.

 Dr Daniel Chen, Prof Doan Ngo, Prof Aaron Sverdlov, Dr Sanjeev Kumar, Dr Satish Ramkumar, Dr Mark Nolan, Prof Constantine Tam, Prof Jarad Martin, Dr Phillipa Ell